 Basil can be swapped with another leafy green, such as spinach, kale, or arugula.
 You can even do a mixture of different greens if you’d like!

 If you don’t have nutritional yeast, feel free to do this with traditional parmesan (if you aren’t vegan or dairy-free, of course).

 How To Store Pesto

-Homemade pesto can be kept in an airtight container in the fridge for 4-5 days.
+Homemade pesto can be kept in an airtight container or jar in the fridge for 4-5 days.